vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 # §8 Funds

-The CS chapter has in addition to those funds that are regulated in the statutes two other funds, namely the hall fund and the jubilee fund.
-How these funds can be used is regulated below, other usage of fund assets shall be determined by SM.
+The CS chapter has in addition to those funds that are regulated in the statutes ("stardgar") two other funds, namely the hall fund ("lokalfonden") and the jubilee fund ("jubileumsfonden").
+How these funds can be used is regulated below, other usage of fund assets shall be decided at the chapter metting ("sektionsmöte", SM).

 ## §8.1 Hall fund

-The hall fund assets shall be used to purchase larger products to the hall and to see to that the chapter has a buffer in case the chapter needs to change chapter hall. usage of the hall fund's assets is determined by the D-directorate at DM (board meeting).
-The fund's assets shall only be used to pay for products and renovations in the chapter hall.
-The hall fund shall have enough assets for the payment of a hall relocation.
+The assets of the hall fund ("lokalfonden") shall be used to purchase larger items for the hall and provide a buffer in case the chapter needs to move to a new chapter hall.

+Usage of the hall fund's assets is determined by the board at board meetings ("direktionsmöte", DM).
+The fund's assets may only be used to pay for items and renovations to the chapter hall.

+The size of the hall fund should be sufficient to pay for the relocation of the chapter hall ("sektionslokal").

+---- #TODO from here: add brackets, make sure standardised terms were used and that it is up-to-date ----

 ## §8.2 Jubilee fund